Shipboard Organization and Ranks On Merchant Navy Ships

 The chief cook is responsible for the provision of food onboard.
 He/she is in charge of the galley.
 The chief cook is also responsible for the cleanliness of the galley and the safety of the food.

 He works with the chief steward to plan menus and order supplies.
-The chief cook also ensures that all food meets safety and quality standards, as well as cultural and dietary preference requirements as per the provisions of the MLC 2006 Convention.
+The chief cook also ensures that all food meets safety and quality standards and cultural and dietary preference requirements as per the provisions of the MLC 2006 Convention.

 Steward

-A steward is a person employed on a ship to wait on the officers and passengers.
-His duties include serving food, cleaning the ship, and carrying out minor repairs.
+A steward is someone employed on a ship to wait for the officers and passengers.
+His duties include serving food, cleaning the ship, and doing minor repairs.
 In larger ships, there may be separate stewards for the officers, passengers, and crew.

 The steward is responsible for the safety and cleanliness of the ship’s galley.
 The position is becoming more and more redundant on present daw merchant ships.